-Every dollar that you make above this threshold is subject to a surplus income payment of 50 percent.
+Every dollar that you make above this threshold is subject to a surplus income payment of 50%.
 The surplus income calculation is:

 Net income – Threshold = Surplus x 50% = Payment

-During the bankruptcy period, you will be required to send your trustee a copy of your income and expense statements each month so the trustee can calculate your net income and determine if any surplus income payments are required.
+During the bankruptcy period, you will be required to send your Trustee a copy of your income and expense statements each month so the trustee he/she can calculate your net income and determine if any surplus income payments are required.

 Surplus income payments are required by law.
-The Bankruptcy & Insolvency Act sets out how to calculate the required payment, and your trustee is required to report to the court whether or not those payments have been made.
+The Bankruptcy and Insolvency Act sets out how to calculate the required payment, and your trustee is required to report to the court whether or not those payments have been made.
 If you are required to make surplus income payments, you will be in bankruptcy for 21 months.
-Therefore, if your surplus income payments are substantial, you may wish to consider alternatives to bankruptcy, including a proposal to creditors.
+Therefore, if your surplus income payments are substantial, you may wish to consider alternatives to bankruptcy, such as a consumer proposal.

 If you have irregular monthly income or experience a decrease or increase in income level, you can either make a lump sum payment or contact a trustee to help you determine your surplus income payment.